UQComputingSociety/code-of-conduct/README.md

 We expect participants to follow these rules at all UQCS-supported venues - including online venues - and social events associated with UQCS.
 These venues include but are not necessarily limited to:

-- All GitHub repositories and comments under the UQCS organisation,
+- All GitHub repositories and comments under the UQCS organisation;
-- All communications on the UQCS Slack,
+- All communications on the UQCS Slack;
-- The UQCS Facebook group,
+- The UQCS Facebook group;
-- The UQCS Facebook page, and
+- The UQCS Facebook page; and
 - All events organized by UQCS.

 If you have any questions or concerns, please contact a member of the executive committee.